michelemancusi/LQVAE-separation/README.md

   ```
   PYTHONPATH=.. python bayesian_inference.py --shift=shift --path_1=path_1 --path_2=path_2 --bs=bs
   ```
 - The default value for `bs` is `64`, and can be handled by an RTX3080 with 16 GB of VRAM.
 Lower the value if you get `CUDA: out of memory`.
-The va
--